How do heat pumps work?

 Why are heat pumps important in helping reach net zero?

-Around 40% of global emissions come from buildings and most of these result from the ways we heat our homes and businesses.
+Around 40% of global emissions come from buildings, primarily due to how we heat our homes and businesses.

-To reach net zero carbon emissions and tackle climate change, we need to switch from heating that relies on high-carbon fuels to cleaner, low- or zero-carbon alternatives.
+To achieve net zero carbon emissions and combat climate change, we must transition from heating that relies on high-carbon fuels to cleaner, low- or zero-carbon alternatives.

-Heat pumps will help to achieve this for two main reasons:
+Heat pumps will play a crucial role in this transition for two main reasons:

 Last updated: 13 Apr

-Stay warmer in the winter and cooler in the summer with cleaner air from state-of-the-art cold-climate air source heat pumps.
+Stay warmer in winter and cooler in summer with cleaner air from state-of-the-art cold-climate air source heat pumps.

 Benefits of a Cold-Climate Air Source Heat Pump

-• Cleaner & Safer: Unlike oil or propane, cold-climate air source heat pumps don&#;t require combustion of fossil fuels or fuel storage, eliminating the potential release of carbon monoxide while improving your home&#;s air quality.
+- Cleaner & Safer: Cold-climate air source heat pumps do not require the combustion of fossil fuels or fuel storage, eliminating the risk of carbon monoxide release and improving your home’s air quality.

-• Efficient Heating & Cooling: Heat pumps are very energy efficient &#; they extract more energy than they consume by moving the existing heat in the air into or out of your home.
+- Efficient Heating & Cooling: Heat pumps are highly energy-efficient; they extract more energy than they consume by moving existing heat into or out of your home.

-• Convenience & Longevity: Heat pumps last longer than conventional heating and cooling systems and require minimal maintenance.
-By switching to a heat pump, you&#;ll eliminate the need for a window AC, and, if you currently heat with oil or propane, you&#;ll never have to deal with the hassle of scheduling fuel deliveries again.
+- Convenience & Longevity: Heat pumps typically last longer than conventional heating and cooling systems and require minimal maintenance.
+By switching to a heat pump, you'll eliminate the need for a window AC, and if you're currently heating with oil or propane, you'll no longer have to schedule fuel deliveries.

 How Do Cold-Climate Air Source Heat Pumps Work?

 Cold-climate air source heat pumps extract heat from the air outside and distribute it inside your home.
-During warmer months, this process is reversed to provide cooling by pulling heat out of your interior space.
-Air source heat pumps can be used to heat or cool single rooms and whole homes.
+During warmer months, this process is reversed to provide cooling by pulling heat from your interior space.
+Air source heat pumps can be used to heat or cool single rooms or entire homes.

 There are two different types of distribution methods for cold-climate air source heat pumps.
-While both are classified as air source heat pumps, they have different internal components and move the heat into your home in different ways:
+While both are classified as air source heat pumps, they have different internal components and deliver heat to your home in varying ways:

-Works with either ductwork (air vents) or ductless heads like mini-splits.
+Air-to-Air - Works with either ductwork (air vents) or ductless heads like mini-splits.
+This method is more efficient for cooling compared to an air-to-water system.

-Always work with a NYS Clean Heat participating contractor to determine the best system for you.
+Always collaborate with a NYS Clean Heat participating contractor to determine the best system for your needs.

 Is a Cold-Climate Air Source Heat Pump Right for You?

-Cold-climate air source heat pumps are best suited for apartments, additions, or rooms that always seem too hot or too cold, no matter what you do to the thermostat.
-If you have an existing duct system, consider a heat pump that replaces or supplements your existing heating system, while also replacing air conditioning in its entirety.
+Cold-climate air source heat pumps are ideal for apartments, additions, or rooms that struggle to maintain a comfortable temperature.
+If you have an existing duct system, consider a heat pump that can replace or supplement your current heating system while also providing complete air conditioning.

 If you are looking for more details, kindly visit Air Source Heat Pump To Heat Water.